WATER SOFTENER TO ELIMINATE HARD WATER, IRON & MANGANESE

 The table below identifies hard water levels – compare to your water test:

 Calcium and magnesium can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 Hard water interferes with almost every cleaning task, including laundry, washing dishes or taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Hard water may leave your hair feeling sticky and looking dull.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure throughout the house.

 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million as a secondary contaminant.
 Small amounts of these minerals can have very large and noticeable affects on your home’s water quality.
 Iron and manganese bacteria, although much more rare, can be found in well water.
 The presence of these contaminants would require a different type of water filtration system to correct.

-Hydrogen Sulfide is evidenced typically by a rotten egg smell in water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+There are water filtration systems for removing bad odors and taste from water as well.
 Water testing and analysis will help determine the best approach for you.
-For more information on bad odors and tastes in your water, see the link at http://h2ocare.com/bad-odor-taste-water/.
+For more information on bad odors and tastes in your water, see the link at http://bad-odor-taste-water/.